 #8 – What are your goals for next week?

-Checking in with your clients once a week is a great way to show them how much you care about their progress and, ultimately, drive retention – to add an extra layer of engagement, consider incorporating motivational quotes into your check-in communications.
+Checking in with your clients once a week is a great way to show them how much you care about their progress and, ultimately, drive retention.
+To add an extra layer of engagement, consider incorporating motivational quotes into your check-in communications.
 Remember: including some personal and open-ended questions will trigger more in-depth responses, fostering a stronger connection between you and your clients.

 Whether that’s updating their measurements, weight and progress photos or simply talking about how their past week or month has been.